-New York's Gambit to Foil Trump Pardons
+New York’s Double-Jeopardy Loophole

 On Wednesday, Representative Adam Schiff, a California Democrat, introduced a bill intended to block Trump from issuing pardons in the Russia probe, but it’s not clear the bill could pass, nor that it is constitutional.

 “It’s not that unusual for a president to issue a pardon that might be politically controversial,” Shane said.
-“What is unusual, but we’re living in unusual times, is the specter of a president using his pardon power to exempt himself form legal accountability.”
+“What is unusual, but we’re living in unusual times, is the specter of a president using his pardon power to exempt himself from legal accountability.”

 This remains a hypothetical danger, so far.
 If Schneiderman gets his wish, it will remain in the realm of the hypothetical.